sourcey/sourcey.com/source/2014-03-26-rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin.markdown

     if params[:user] && params[:user][:email]
       current_user.email = params[:user][:email]

-      # Note: When using the Devise confirmable module I choose to skip email validation
+      # When using the Devise confirmable module I choose to skip email confirmation here
-      # here if the user has signed up with Twitter.
+      # to avoid an unnecessary step since the user signed up with their Twitter account.
       # Just remove the following line if you want the user to confirm their email address.
       current_user.skip_reconfirmation!